AdaCore/training_material/courses/gnat_project_facility/labs/010_overview.lab.rst

    * Clean the project with gprclean again

-      * Note the :filename:`fibonacci` executable is now also deleted
+      * Note the :filename:`main` executable is now also deleted

 -----------------------
 Overview Lab Solution